Our Address

 Food and Cuisine

-Here are some of the most popular food dishes that needs to be relished during your journey to this magical kingdom.
+Here are some of the most beloved dishes you must savour during your journey to this magical kingdom.

-Ema Datshi or chili cheese stew is a is regarded as the national cuisine of Bhutan.
-Cooked with red chilies in a thick, creamy sauce of local cheese with the addition of onions, tomatoes, and garlic, this ne of the iconic food dishes of Bhutan.
+Ema Datshi or chili cheese stew is regarded as the national cuisine of Bhutan.
+Cooked with red chilies in a thick, creamy sauce of local cheese with the addition of onions, tomatoes, and garlic, this is a taste of home and comfort for the Bhutanese people.

 Jasha Maru

-Jasha Maru is a chicken-based stew which include finely chopped or shredded chicken, seasoned with a mixture of garlic, ginger, onions, and chili peppers.
-It is usually served with a substantial serving of red rice so that the flavourful broth can be soaked up.
-It has a thick consistency making it perfect for a winter meal.
+Jasha Maru is a chicken-based stew made with finely chopped or shredded chicken, seasoned with a blend of garlic, ginger, onions, and chili peppers.
+It is typically served alongside a generous portion of red rice, allowing the flavourful broth to be soaked up with every bite.
+Its thick, hearty consistency makes a perfect comfort meal, especially during the winter months.

 Momo